Life Governors and Governors assist the Trustees in the conduct of commemorative services. Meet the team:

 Squadron Leader Matthew Little (Retd)

-Squadron Leader (Retd) Peter Meehan
+Squadron Leader Peter Meehan (Retd)

-Peter Meehan was appointed as a Shrine Governor in 2022.
 Peter held the rank of Squadron Leader in the Royal Australian Air Force Specialist Reserve and deployed as media manager on numerous occasions to joint military operations.
 He served during the International Peacekeeping Force East Timor period as media manager for the Royal Australian Regiment in 1999.
+A radio host on GOLD FM and 3AW Melbourne ‘talk radio’ during the 1980s and 90s, Peter delivered the Anzac Day Dawn Service and Remembrance Day Service at the Shrine as MC for nearly 3 decades.

 Mohammed Abdur Rahman